tannerhelland/PhotoDemon/README.md

 ### How is PhotoDemon and its source code licensed?

 PhotoDemon is released under a BSD license.
-In a nutshell, this allows you to its source code in any application, commercial or otherwise, provided you supply proper attribution.
+In a nutshell, this allows you to use its source code in any application, commercial or otherwise, provided you supply proper attribution.
 Proper attribution includes a notice of copyright and disclaimer of warranty.

 A full copy of the BSD license is included below.
 You can also learn more about the BSD license at the following location: http://creativecommons.org/licenses/BSD/.